ConfiguredThings/libhydrogen-wasm/src/documentation/md/crypt.md

 >> - `K` = Static key for responder Known to initiator
 >> - `X` = Static key for responder Xmitted (“transmitted”) to initiator

-The below definition text is adapted from the [libhydrogen wiki](https://github.com/jedisct1/libhydrogen/wiki).

 ### `N`

-This variant is designed to anonymously send messages to a recipient using its public key.
+This variant is designed to anonymously send messages to a recipient using its public key.[^libhydrogenwiki]

 #### Prior knowledge
 | Alice | Bob |